Huw-man/NewmanHu/about.md

 # About

 Hello!
-I'm a 4th year student at UC Berkeley studying Electrical Engineering and Computer Science.
+I'm currently a software engineering intern at [Repl.it](https://repl.it/) and recently graduated from UC Berkeley with a B.S in EECS.
 My current interests are in VR/AR technology as well as robotics and AI.
 I'm looking for opportunities where I can leverage my interests with creative and ambitious people.

+In my free time I like doing many other random activities like flying kites, video games, chess, snowboarding, and biking.